rancher/rancher-docs/versioned_docs/version-2.13/api/workflows/users.md

 ## Creating a User

-Creating a local user is a two-step process: you must create the `User` resource itself, and then you must separately provide a password using a Kubernetes `Secret`.
+Creating a local user is a two-step process: you must create the `User` resource, then provide a password via a Kubernetes `Secret`.

-Only a user with sufficient permissions can create a User resource.
+Only a user with sufficient permissions can create a `User` resource.

 ```bash
 kubectl create -f -<<EOF